linusghanadan/chesapeake-bay-nutrient-pollution-python/README.md

 ### Context

 This project was completed as a final project for my statistics class, taken as part of my master's program at UC Santa Barbara.
-I worked independently to find data, pose a question, and carry out analysis using appropriate statistical modeling techniques.
+I worked independently to find data, pose a question, and carry out analysis using statistical modeling techniques and Python.

 ### Central Question